KeatonGoebel/Mastermind/README.md

 # Mastermind!

 Mastermind is a SwiftUI iOS app that adapts the classic board game.
-It started off as a school project in the Winter semester of my senior year, but I enjoyed working on it so much I continued working on it after school ended and even got it approved to the app store on "DATE".
-Here is a link to download Mastermind from the app Store
+It started off as a school project in the Winter semester of my senior year, but I enjoyed working on it so much I continued working on it after school ended.
+I am currently working on getting it uploaded to the App Store.

-Mastermind!: "LINK"

 ## How to Play Mastermind!